tashay/PUI2016_tg1478/HW1_tg1478/README.md

 ## Assignment 2: Set up your environment:

 1. I created a directory on compute called PUI2016_tg1478.
 2. I created an environmental variable on compute called PUI2016, that returns the full path to the directory PUI2016_tg1478.

 	If I run the command
 	```
 	echo $PUI2016
 	```
 	the full path to the directory is returned.

-3. I created an alias so that typing
+3. I created an alias so that typing the following command takes me to the PUI2016_tg1478 diretory.
  	```
 	pui2016
 	```
-takes me to the PUI2016_tg1478 diretory.

 4. Screenshot of my .bashrc

 ![Screenshot 1 Assignment 2: my .bashrc](HW1_SS1.png)